Parameter-free Dynamic Regret: Time-varying Movement Costs, Delayed Feedback, and Memory: Problem Setting

 \section{Problem Setting}

-Throughout the paper, we use $\Zplus$ to denote the set of positive integers and $[m]$ to denote the set $\{1,2,\dots, m\}$ for $m\in\Zplus$.
-Denote $\mathbf{0}$ to be an all-zero vector in an appropriate dimension and we also use $\norm{\cdot}$ to denote the Euclidean norm.
 A major focus of this paper is the problem of online convex optimization with \emph{movement costs}.
 The interaction between the learner and the environment lasts for $T\in \Zplus$ rounds.
-Before the game starts, the learner is given an unconstrained $n$-dimensional space $\calW=\R^{n}$ as the decision set.
-At each round $t\in[T]$, the learner selects $w_t\in \calW$ while the environment simultaneously selects a convex loss function $f_t: \calW \to \R$.
-The learner then incurs the loss of their decision $f_t(w_t)$ with an additional penalty given by the movement cost $\lambda_t\|w_t - w_{t-1}\|$, where we define $w_0=\mathbf{0}$.
+At each round $t\in[T]$, the learner selects $w_t\in \calW$, where $\calW$ is a nonempty convex decision space, while the environment simultaneously selects a convex loss function $f_t: \calW \to \R$.
+The learner then incurs the loss of their decision $f_t(w_t)$, with an additional penalty given by the movement cost $\lambda_t\|w_t - w_{t-1}\|$ on rounds $t>1$.
 Finally, the learner observes the gradient $g_t\defeq \nabla f_t(w_t)$ as well as the movement-cost coefficient $\lambda_{t+1}$ for the next round.
-In this definition of movement costs, we consider arbitrary time-varying scaling factors $\lambda_t \ge 0$, with the initial one set to $\lambda_1=0$.
-Without loss of generality, the final movement-cost coefficient is $\lambda_{T+1}=0$.
+The goal of the learner is to minimize the dynamic regret: